Frequently Asked Questions

 What do I do if the Business Profile Manager or Business Accounts Manager leave or are unavailable?

-It is recommended that the initial Business Profile Manager – the one that requested the Business BCeID – assign at least one other person as an alternate Business Profile Manager.
+It is recommended that the initial Business Profile Manager – the person who requested the Business BCeID should assign at least one other person as an alternate Business Profile Manager.
 So long as there is at least one Business Profile Manager available, the Business Accounts Manager role can be assigned or re-assigned as needed.

-If there is no Business Profile Manager available, contact the BCeID Help Desk.
+If there is no Business Profile Manager available, contact the Service BC Help Desk.

 What do I need to consider if I'm buying or selling a business with an existing Business BCeID?